Emergency preparedness guide for people with disabilities

 - If you live in a high-rise building, create a

-buddysystem with your neighbours and regularly practise your emergency response plan with them.
+buddysystem with your neighbours and regularly practice your emergency response plan with them.

 - If you rely on any life sustaining equipment/ apparatus, develop an emergency back-up plan that will ensure the equipment/ apparatus is operable in the event of a power outage.